keithalewis/math/ttvs.md

 If you studied Linear Algebra from Gilbert Strang @cite you learned about the vector space ${\RR^n = \{(x_1,\ldots,x_n)\mid x_i\in\RR\}}$ of $n$-tuples of real numbers.
-After the first week of class it may have dawned on you that are doomed to spending the rest of the semester doing tedious calculations involving "row" and "column" vectors.
+After the first week of class it may have dawned on you that are now doomed to spending the rest of the semester doing tedious calculations involving "row" and "column" vectors.

-If you found that unsatisfying you might pick up the pompously titled "Vector Spaces Done Right" by Sheldon Axler. @cite It takes a modern axiomatic approach that clarifies how scalar multiplication, vector addition, and their connection through distibutive laws clarify their structure.
+If you found that unsatisfying you might pick up the pompously titled "Vector Spaces Done Right" by Sheldon Axler. @cite It takes a modern axiomatic approach that clarifies how scalar multiplication, vector addition, and their connection through distibutive laws clarify the structure of vector spaces and linear operators between them.

+Banchoff Wermer

+Halmos

+Peano

+Euclid

 There are many vector spaces that are not just $n$-tuples of numbers.

 Unlike Dicken's tale, there is a second vector space that has the same form as the first.